 How to plan summer learning and avoid learning loss

 That means it’s really important to take a moment before the holidays begin to plan how to make sure your child continues to progress over the summer and doesn’t lose any of the valuable learning and skills they’ve acquired to date.
-After all, you want to give your child the best possible chance of success when they head back to school in September.
+After all, you want to give your child the best possible chance of success when they head back to school.

-And to help make that a bit easier for you, we’ve put together these 3 suggestions to help you beat the summer slide:
+And to help make that a bit easier for you, we’ve put together these three suggestions to help you beat the summer slide:

 1. Make sure you speak to their teacher before the end of the year